 When she’s not at the keyboard Rebecca is the Assistant Regional Advisor for the Central-Coastal California region of the Society of Children’s Book Writers and Illustrators (SCBWI).
 She is also a past president of the Kern Reading Association.
 The author lives in Bakersfield, California.
 Follow her at www.rebeccalangston-george.com

 She grew up in a world where women were supposed to be quiet.
 But Malala Yousafzai refused to be silent.
-She defied the Taliban's rules, spoke out for education for every girl, and was almost killed for her beliefs.
-This powerful true story of how one brave girl named Malala changed the world proves that one person really can make a difference.
+Discover Malala's story through this powerful narrative telling, and come to see how one brave girl named Malala changed the world.

 In the 1930s huge dust storms swept through the Great Plains.
 Farmers lost their crops.
 Businesses closed.
 Hundreds of people moved West for the chance of a fresh start.
 Hear the words they spoke.
 Read the words they read.
 And see the differing points of view about the Dust Bowl through the eyes of the people who lived it.